-The time between each heartbeat is known as the P-P interval.
+The time between heartbeats is the P-P interval.
 In most people, there is a slight variation of less than 0.16 seconds.
-In cases of respiratory sinus arrhythmia, the P-P interval will often be longer than 0.16 seconds when the person breathes out.
+In cases of respiratory sinus arrhythmia, the P-P interval will often be longer than

-As the heart speeds up, during exercise, for example, the heart rate rhythm tends to become more regular.
+As the heart speeds up, such as during exercise, the heart rate rhythm tends to become more regular.

-The most common way to diagnose arrhythmia is by taking an electrical recording of the heart rhythm, using a machine called an electrocardiogram (ECG or EKG).
+The most common way to diagnose arrhythmia is by taking an electrical recording of the heart rhythm using an ECG machine.

-An ECG or EKG measures several different aspects of the heart, including the rate, rhythm, and intervals between beats.
+An ECG measures several aspects of the heart, including the rate, rhythm, and intervals between beats.

 In cases of respiratory sinus arrhythmia, the heart rate per minute is usually normal.
-However, the time between each beat may vary, indicating an arrhythmia.
+However, the time between beats may vary, indicating an arrhythmia.

-- Atrial fibrillation: The heart beats irregularly due to conduction abnormalities.
+- Atrial fibrillation: The heart beats irregularly as a result of conduction abnormalities.

 - Supraventricular tachycardia: The heart rate is abnormally fast when at rest.

-- Heart block: When the heart beats more slowly, which may cause a person to collapse.
+- Heart block: The heart beats more slowly.
+This may cause a person to collapse.

-- Ventricular fibrillation: The heart has a disorganized rhythm that leads to loss of consciousness and death if not treated.
+- Ventricular fibrillation: The heart has a disorganized rhythm.
+This can lead to loss of consciousness and death if a person does not receive treatment.

 - tobacco use